Skip to content

 • Beef Chuck Roast – Rich and marbled, this cut creates a deeply flavorful broth and tender meat.

-• White Onion and Garlic – Add mild sweetness, warmth, and depth to balance and enrich the dish.
+• White Onion and Garlic – Add mild sweetness, warmth, and rich flavor.

 • Oregano, Allspice, and Bay Leaves – Together, they create a fragrant and well-balanced broth with earthy, citrusy, and gently spiced notes.